Springtails (or Collembolans) aren’t insects like most houseplant pests.

 Springtails will fly into the air when they’re scared or surprised.

-Since springtails feed on the roots of your plant, they’re going to cause leaf stippling.
+Since springtails feed on your plant’s roots, they will cause leaf stippling.

 This means the leaves start to turn yellow and lose that healthy green glow.